mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 MOSIPDISC://<call-back-app-url>?ext=<caller app name>&type=<type as defined in mosip device request>
 ```

-If a MOSIP compliant device service app exist then the URL would launch the service.
-The service in return should respond back to the caller using the call-back-app-url with the base64 encoded json as the URL parameter for the key data.
+If a MOSIP compliant device service app exists then the URL would launch the service.
+The service in return should respond to the caller using the call-back-app-URL with the base64 encoded JSON as the URL parameter for the key data.

 {% hint style="info" %}
 * In IOS there are restrictions to have multiple apps registering to the same URL schema.
-* CallbackId would be set to the device service appname.
+* CallbackId would be set to the device service app name.
 So, the caller has to call appnameInfo or appnameCapture as the URL scheme.
 {% endhint %}

 ### Device Info